Chapter 326B — Minnesota Electrical Act

 License Renewal

-Sets the rules and deadlines for renewing residential contractor licenses.
+This section sets the rules and deadlines for renewing contractor licenses.
+A renewal application is timely if received …

 326B.89